OpenMDAO/dymos/joss/paper.md

 Dymos works around this problem by leveraging OpenMDAO's support for adjoint (reverse) differentiation to realize the benefits of shooting methods without a substantial performance penalty.

 Another use case for nonlinear solvers is to enable the inclusion of implicit nonlinear analyses inside the ODE itself.
-The implicit analysis could arise due to the need for some high fidelity physics model (e.g. a vortex latice method for aerodynamic performance prediction) or from the formulation of a differential inclusion approach.
+The implicit analysis could arise due to the need for some high fidelity physics model (e.g. a vortex lattice method for aerodynamic performance prediction) or from the formulation of a differential inclusion approach.
 Again, in these cases the nonlinear solver would normally present numerical and computational challenges for an optimizer but the use of analytic derivatives mitigates this issue.

 ## Selected applications of dymos